franfabrizio/franfabrizio-dev-blog/content/posts/homelab-101.md

 ---
 title: "Homelab 101"
-date: 2024-10-21T15:57:23-05:00
+date: 2024-10-21
 draft: true
 ---

 ## Introduction

-This is a guide intended to get folks started on their homelab journey.
+This blog is a place for me to gather notes about my homelab, and this first post is a guide intended to get folks started on their homelab journey.
 This post won't tell you how to implement your homelab - it'll simply lay out the big questions and things you need to think about as you get started.
-It's a collection of hard-earned knowledge and wisdom that I've gathered as I've gone through my own homelab journey.
+It's a collection of hard-earned knowledge and wisdom that I've gathered as I've gone through my own homelab journey over the past few months.
 I went through countless reddit threads, YouTube videos, and blogs to muddle my way along, and my hope is that I can give the next person a bit of a leg up.

 ## What's a Homelab?

 Glad you asked!
 In the purest sense of the term, a homelab is a place where you can test out new equipment and technologies and learn more about everything IT from the comfort of your home.
 However, over time the term "homelab" came to refer to any situation where you're doing more with your home network than the "typical consumer".
-If you're running your own router or you've installed open source software like DD-WRT on a router, if you're hosting any sort of service out of your home (e.g. personal website), if you like to tinker with Raspberry Pis, if you're running network-wide ad blocking - you fall under the broad umbrella of homelab.
+If you're running your own router or you've installed open source software like OpenWRT on a router, if you're hosting any sort of service out of your home (e.g. personal website), if you like to tinker with Raspberry Pis, if you're running network-wide ad blocking - you fall under the broad umbrella of homelab.

-For our purposes, if you want to have more control over what's happening on your home network than just plugging in the standard mesh wifi router that your ISP gives you, then you are a candidate for setting up a homelab!
+For our purposes, if you want to have more control over what's happening on your home network than just plugging in the standard router that your ISP gives you, then you are a candidate for setting up a homelab!

 ## Why Should You Trust Me?

-Well, you really shouldn't, at least not blindly!
-I'm not pretending to be an expert.
+Well, you really shouldn't, at least not blindly.
+I'm not an expert.
 If this is Homelab 101, I'm maybe enrolled in Homelab 201 or 301 right now.
 I'm not totally without credentials - I was a sysadmin in charge of a datacenter for a CS department at a university for much of the 2000s so I've put in plenty of hours setting up and maintaining networks, servers, and services.
 But I've been in IT managerland for the last decade+, and also for a long time it was one of those things where I didn't always want to bring my work home, so I've been knocking off a fair bit of rust as I've gone on this trip.

-I've been slowly laying the groundwork for my homelab over the last for year (for instance, when we remodeled our basement a few years back I established a networking closet and ran tons of ethernet from the new spaces back to the clost), but I really got more involved in homelabbing in 2024 when I was switching ISPs and used that as an excuse to rebuild the home network from the ground up.
+I've been slowly laying the groundwork for my homelab over the last few years (for instance, when we remodeled our basement a few years back I established a networking closet and ran tons of ethernet from the new spaces back to the closet), but I really got more involved in homelabbing in 2024 when I was switching ISPs and used that as an excuse to rebuild the home network from the ground up.
 I wanted a place to capture what I'm learning.
 I don't intend for this to be an authoritative reference - more of a getting started guide, with pointers to the most useful references I've found along the way.

 ## What are the Key Parts of a Homelab?